koalalovecoding/pymc-marketing-retail-mmm/README.md

 # Bayesian Retail Media Mix Modeling with PyMC-Marketing

 This project is a small end-to-end Bayesian media mix modeling study built with [PyMC-Marketing](https://github.com/pymc-labs/pymc-marketing) and Jin et al. (2017), [“Bayesian Methods for Media Mix Modeling with Carryover and Shape Effects”](https://research.google/pubs/bayesian-methods-for-media-mix-modeling-with-carryover-and-shape-effects/).

 I used synthetic weekly retail data so the workflow could be developed and checked in a controlled setting before applying the same ideas to real marketing data.

 The dataset contains TV, Google Search, and TikTok spend, together with promotion, trend, and yearly seasonality.
-The synthetic data files are stored in [`data/scenario_a/`](data/scenario_a/), and the current analysis uses [`scenario_a_train.csv`](data/scenario_a/scenario_a_train.csv) as the 130-week development set.
+The synthetic data files are stored in [`data/scenario_a/`](data/scenario_a/).
+The analysis uses [`scenario_a_train.csv`](data/scenario_a/scenario_a_train.csv) as the 130-week development set, while [`scenario_a_test.csv`](data/scenario_a/scenario_a_test.csv) is reserved as an untouched 26-week holdout set.
 Media effects are modeled with channel-specific geometric adstock and logistic saturation, allowing the model to represent both carryover and diminishing returns.

 ## Workflow